vanhohen/ADNinja/Guideline.md

 there is 2 device :

-pc-win10 unconstrained delegation enabled and comprimised to attacker
+pc-win10 unconstrained delegation enabled and compromised

 odin - Domain controller